 The WerseRadweg runs for 125 kilometres through the southern Münsterland - sometimes directly along the little river Werse, sometimes further away through the landscape shaped by the Werse.
 The cycle path connects the source near Beckum with the mouth of the river Ems near Münster.
 Signposted cycle routes are also available from Rheda-Wiedenbrück and Hamm.
 Follow the blue ribbon of the Werse through one of the most beautiful cultural landscapes in Münsterland and discover charming places and interesting insights into the history of the region.

 The landscape of the cycle tour is surprisingly varied.
 From the urban south, the river cycle path leads west.
 Fields, meadows and farms dominate here, as does the landscape with its clayey soils.
 Before it flows into the Ems, the Werse shows its original face.
-Floodplain landscapes, sandbanks and oxbow lakes transform the surroundings into a wild and romantic natural spectacle.
+Floodplain landscapes, sandbanks and oxbow lakes transform the area into a wild and romantic natural spectacle.
+A special natural spectacle is the Blue Lagoon in Beckum.
+The turquoise water of the two lakes gives the nature reserve a real Caribbean flair!

 The Werse Cycle Route is characterised by uniform features: five lookout towers provide special views of the landscape along the route.
 You will find the stations in the following places: